 The catchment experiences a typical Mediterranean climate of hot dry summers and cool wet winters.
 Average rainfall for the southern portion is 800mm/yr decreasing to less than 600mm/yr in the northern regions (Bureau of Meteorology, 1998).
-Above average rainfall occurred in March and April 2016 (Figure 3).
-The annual rainfall that was received at Wannamal (Station 009040) was 676mm while at Bindoon (Station 009112) a total of 796mm fell (Figure 3).
-These values are above the annual averages (585mm and 677mm respectively).
+Above average rainfall occurred in both late Summer and late Winter 2017 (Figure 3).
+The annual rainfall that was received at Wannamal (Station 009040) was 571mm while at Bindoon (Station 009112) a total of 794mm fell (Figure 3).
+Rainfall at Bindoon was above the annual average (677mm) while rainfall at Wannamal was average.